pinkgranny/7assignment-pizzabot1/README.md

 ## How to complete this assignment

+A really good thing is to look thorugh the readings for this assignment - you will find them helpful this time.

 ### 1. Setup the tools to use

 1. Go to [codepen.io](https://codepen.io/) and create a new pen.